CurtisNewbie/Rabbitmq-notes/RabbitMQ-in-depth-notes.md

 Let's say we are using `channel 1`.

 1. Client sends a **Method Frame** to server
-    - wherein the `frame_type=1` (for method frame), `channel=1`, and the payload contains the method that client is going to use, in this case, it's **``Basic.Publish`**,
+    - the `frame_type=1` (for method frame), `channel=1`, and the payload contains the method that client is going to use, in this case, it's **`Basic.Publish`**,
 2. Client sends a **Content Header Frame** to server
-    - wherein the `frame_type=2` (for content header frame), but channel is still the same.
+    - the `frame_type=2` (for content header frame), but channel is still the same.
 Payload now contains the properties of the message, including the size of it, so that RabbitMQ can properly handle the following one or more body frames.
 3. Client sends one or more **Body Frame** to server
-    - wherein the `frame_type=3` (for body frame), but channel is still the same.
+    - the `frame_type=3` (for body frame), but channel is still the same.
 Payload now contains the actual data of the message.

 ### 2.3.6 Anatomy of Method Frame